-During the 2020 calendar year, the title IX coordinator received 96 disclosure of sexual misconduct matters (sexual harassment, sexual assault, intimate partner violence, or stalking).
-These includes disclosures of incidents regardless of whether they would represent a violation of University policy, whether they occurred on or off campus, whether they happened in the current year or prior to the student attending Southern and regardless of year of the incident (i.e. incidents from childhood, high school), whether the incident involved a non- Southern student.
-A disclosure is a communication of an incident to a responsible employee that is not accompanied by a request for an investigation or adjudication.
-In many of these matters a student is connected with resources/services support to assist them.
+During the 2022 calendar year, the title IX coordinator received 117 disclosure of sexual misconduct matters (sexual harassment, sexual assault, intimate partner violence, or stalking).
+These includes disclosures of incidents regardless of whether they would represent a violation of university policy, whether they occurred on or off campus, whether they happened in the current year or prior to the student attending Southern and regardless of year of the incident (i.e., incidents from childhood, high school), whether the incident involved a non- Southern student.
+With all disclosures the individual is provided with information and the opportunity to access resources/services/support to assist them.
+Additionally, many sexual misconduct disclosures involving non SCSU student respondents or identity of the respondent was not disclosed.

-The Title IX coordinator received 10 reports.
+Like disclosures, reports are always accompanied by referrals for services/support including request for accommodations.
+The Title IX coordinator received 6 reports during the reporting period.
 A report is a disclosure with an immediate request for an investigation and adjudication.
-The total reported incidence in the table above includes all matters reported to the institution regardless of location (on or off campus) Additionally many sexual misconduct disclosures involved non SCSU student respondents or identity of the respondent was not disclosed.
-Like disclosures reports are always accompanied by referrals for services/support including request for accommodations.
+The total reported incidence in the table above includes all matters reported to the institution regardless of location (on or off campus)

-Incidents of Sexual Assault, Stalking and IPV Reported to SCSU in 2020
+Incidents o Incidents of Sexual Assault, Stalking and IPV Reported to SCSU in 2022

-Type of Incident Number of Incidents Reported Incident Reported to Have Occurred in 2020 Respondent Identified as Connected to the Reporting Institution Respondent Identified as Connected to CSCU Institution Confidential or Anonymous Reports
+Type of Incident Number of Incident Incidents Reported to Reported Have Occurred in 2022 Respondent Identified as Connected to the Reporting Institution Respondent Identified as Connected to CSCU Institution Confidential or Anonymous Reports

-Sexual Assault 7 5 5
+Sexual Assault 2 2 2

-Stalking 2 2
+Stalking 2 2 2

-Intimate Partner Violence (IPV) 1 1
+Intimate Partner Violence (IPV) 2 2 2